Change from TN Visa to Green Card | Steps & Processing Timeline

-You will need to work closely with your attorney to make sure that you avoid jeopardizing your status if you intend to go this route.
-If your case allows you to obtain a green card by marriage while under TN status, here are the steps:
+It is recommended to work closely with your attorney to avoid jeopardizing your status if you intend to go this route.
+If your case allows you to obtain a green card by marriage while under TN visa status, here are the steps:

 • You must marry a U.S. citizen.

-• You will need to return to your home country.
+• You may need to return to your home country.

-• Your U.S. spouse will need to file an I-130 petition on behalf of you, their alien relative.
+• Your U.S. spouse will need to file an I-130 petition on behalf of you, their alien spouse.

-• Then you can travel to the U.S. consulate or embassy in your home country (Montreal for Canada and Juarez for Mexico) for an interview with a consular officer to determine the validity of your marriage.
+• Then you can travel to the U.S. consulate or embassy in your home country (Montreal for Canada and Juarez for Mexico) for an interview with a consular officer to finalize the green card process.

 • If approved, you will receive your green card.